hazadus/node-messenger/README.md

     - GraphQL: Syntax Highlighting (by GraphQL Foundation)
     - GraphQL: Language Feature Support (by GraphQL Foundation)

+## Questions

+- Can we have single Prisma schema file for frontend and backend (to exclude VSCode errors when importing types from backend to frontend)?

 ## App Setup in Dev Environment

 Run `npm install` in both `backend` and `frontend` directories to install the dependencies.